Michigan State vs. Kansas State: Odds, spread, over/under - NCAA Tournament Sweet 16

 - Odds to win the national championship: +3500

-- The Wildcats were +15000 to win the national championship at the beginning of the season, and have now moved up to +3500, which is the 43rd-biggest change in the country.
+- In terms of their national championship odds, the Wildcats have had the 43rd-biggest change this season, improving from +15000 at the beginning to +3500.

-- Based on its moneyline odds, Kansas State has a 2.8% chance of winning the national championship.
+- Kansas State has a 2.8% chance of winning the national championship, based on its moneyline odds.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.